 Food delivered €13bn and accounted for 22% of Unilever’s turnover and a quarter of its profit.

-Therefore, smaller or local brands worth a collective €1bn would be ejected from the business at points in the next 12 to 24 months, said CFO Fernando Fernandez.
+To maximise power food brands' potential, a group of smaller or local brands worth a collective €1bn would be ejected from the business at various points in the next 12 to 24 months, said CFO Fernando Fernandez.

-“Food should deliver more growth and bottom line than the average in the industry,” he said.
+“Food should deliver more growth and bottom line than the industry average,” he said.

 “We’ll further simplify our food business, we believe there is around more than €1bn of food revenue that we will dispose of in a value-protecting way," Fernandez added.